Non-Owner SR-22 Insurance Explained

 Your state’s DMV may notify you about SR-22 requirements.
 The DMV may require you to provide SR-22 insurance to reinstate your driver’s license and vehicle registration, for example.

-If you don’t own a vehicle, or if you regularly drive someone else’s vehicle, then you may need to obtain non-owner SR-22 insurance instead of a standard SR-22 insurance policy.
+If you don’t own a vehicle or regularly drive someone else’s vehicle, you may need non-owner SR-22 insurance instead of a standard SR-22 insurance policy.
 Non-owner SR-22 insurance allows you to reinstate your license even if you don’t own a vehicle.

-Today, we’re explaining everything you need to know about non-owner SR-22 insurance and how it works.
+Today, we explain everything you need to know about non-owner SR-22 insurance and how it works.